-2.12 DOOR FABRICATION GENERAL
+2.10 DOOR FABRICATION GENERAL

-- .1 Doors: swing type, flush, with provision for glass and/or louvre openings as indicated. - .2 Exterior doors: hollow steel construction.
-Interior doors: hollow steel construction. - .3 Fabricate doors with longitudinal edges locked seam welded.
-Seams: visible. - .4 Blank, reinforce, drill doors and tap for mortised, templated hardware.

-- Factory prepare holes 12.7 mm diameter and larger except mounting and through-bolt holes, on site, at time of hardware installation. - Reinforce doors where required, for surface mounted hardware.
+- .1 Exterior doors shall be laminated core with core type as indicated on the door schedule. - .2 Interior doors shall be laminated core with core type as indicated on the door schedule.
+Longitudinal edges shall be: - .1 Unless indicated otherwise on the door schedule: Mechanically interlocked. - .2 Where indicated on the door schedule: Mechanically interlocked, tack welded at top and bottom of door, above and below each edge cutout and at 150 mm (6") on center with visible edge seams. - .3 Doors: swing type, flush, with provision for glass and/or louvre openings as indicated. - .4 Blank, reinforce, drill doors and tap for mortised, templated hardware electronic hardware. - .5 Factory prepare holes 12.7 mm diameter and larger except mounting and through-bolt holes, on site, at time of hardware installation. - .6 Reinforce doors where required, for surface mounted hardware.
 Provide flush PVC steel top caps to exterior doors.
-Provide inverted, recessed, spot welded channels to top and bottom of interior doors. - .7 Provide factory-applied touch-up primer at areas where zinc coating has been removed during fabrication. - Provide fire labelled doors for those openings requiring fire protection ratings, as scheduled.
+Provide inverted, recessed, spot welded channels to top and bottom of interior doors. - .7 Provide factory-applied touch-up primer at areas where zinc coating has been removed during fabrication. - .8 Provide fire labelled doors for those openings requiring fire protection ratings, as scheduled.
 Test such products in conformance with CAN4-S104 ASTM E152 NFPA 252 and list by nationally recognized agency having factory inspection service and construct as detailed in Follow-Up Service Procedures/Factory Inspection Manuals issued by listing agency to individual manufacturers. - .9 Manufacturer's nameplates on doors are not permitted.

-2.13 DOORS: HONEYCOMB CORE CONSTRUCTION
+2.11 DOORS: CORE CONSTRUCTION

-- .1 Form face sheets for exterior doors from 1.6 mm sheet steel with honeycomb core laminated under pressure to face sheets. - .2 Form face sheets for interior doors from 1.6 mm sheet steel with honeycomb core laminated under pressure to face sheets.
+- .1 Laminated Core Construction - .1 Exterior Doors: Both face sheets for exterior doors shall be formed from a sheet of steel with polyisocyanurate core, laminated under pressure to face sheets. - .2 Interior Doors: Both face sheets for interior doors shall be formed from a sheet steel with honeycomb, vertical steel stiffener core or temperature rise rated core, (as specified on the